kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

   characteristics.
 (Space and time complexity.)
 * Anything that can be computed in the lambda calculus can be executed by a Turing machine, and vice versa.
 They are both "universal machines".
+* Here is a more precise definition of a model of computation, from Wikipedia:

+  A model of computation is a model which describes how an output of a mathematical function is computed given an input.

+  A model describes how units of computations, memories, and communications are organized.

+  The computational complexity of an algorithm can be measured given a model of computation.

+  Using a model allows studying the performance of algorithms independently of the variations that are specific to particular implementations and specific technology.

 How does this apply to Haskell?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Haskell's regular language syntax reduces to a subset of the language called the language kernel.
 * The language kernel reduces to the core type, which is an implementation of a typed lambda calculus called system fc.
-* That goes through several eventually turns into a build artifact you can run on your computer.
+* This eventually turns into a build artifact you can run on your computer.
-* Also, the evaluation strategy used by Haskell resembles the lambda calculus.
+* Furthermore, the evaluation strategy used by
+  Haskell resembles the lambda calculus.

 1.2 What is functional programming?
 -----------------------------------
 * Functional programming is a computer programming paradigm that relies on functions that behave like mathematical functions.
 * The essence of functional programming is that programs are a combination of expressions.
 * Expressions include concrete values, variables, and also functions.
+* **Functions are expressions that can be applied to an argument, and once applied, can be reduced or evaluated.**

+* What is unique about functions, as opposed to other expressions?

+  For one thing, they introduce name bindings as formal parameters.

+  Does the name binding mechanism of parameters imply a phase separation?

 * Functions are *first-class*, which means that they can be used as values or passed as arguments to yet more functions.
 * Personally I'd add that, for something to be considered first-class, it should